 The painting EOW on Her Blue Eiderdown II presents us with seductive obscurity.
 Frank Auerbach was a true romantic and it shows here.
 This painting may seem blunt at first.
 But the piece demands a deeper look.

 Cubism learned a lesson or two when Fernand Leger’s The Wedding hit.
-In fact, many art historians joke that this painting introduced Tubism… because reality curves into glorious tubes in this remarkable work.
+In fact, many art historians joke that this painting introduced Tubism.
+That’s because reality curves into tubes in this remarkable work.
 As abstract as it is, we know what it’s like at this wedding.